ARM-software/abi-aa/sysvabi64/sysvabi64.rst

   The text segment includes the sharable PLT, code and read-only data sections.

+  The text segment maximum size for the large code model is limited to 2GiB by R_AARCH64_PLT32 relocations from .ehframe sections.

   The data segment contains the statically defined, writeable, per-process data sections.
 In all models dynamically allocated data